 Gregg A. Leone

-Gregg A. Leone is the vice president and director of the Center for Advanced Aviation System Development (CAASD) at The MITRE Corporation.
+Gregg A. Leone is the vice president and director of the Center for Advanced Aviation System Development (CAASD) at MITRE.
 CAASD is the federally funded research and development center that MITRE manages for the Federal Aviation Administration (FAA).
 In this role, Leone leads MITRE’s overall domestic and international civil aviation, aviation/aerospace, and transportation strategy and business operations.
 In addition, Leone is a member of the NextGen Advisory Committee, which provides independent advice and recommendations to the FAA.

 Leone joined MITRE in 1983 as a member of the technical staff and has spent his career helping to make aviation safer and more efficient in the United States and abroad.